davidinfosec/whois-domain-info/README.md

 # Domain WHO.IS Information Script

 ## Overview
 WHO.IS Domain Info is a script that fetches WHO.IS data like Domain Name, Registrar, Expiration Date, and Days Till Expiry and organizes it in a spreadsheet.
+(Using the WhoisXMLAPI service)

 https://github.com/davidinfosec/who.is-domain-info/assets/87215831/c4a16389-671b-41a5-872a-b18da4228362